 - Wake up earlier.
 I won’t lie in saying I am not a morning person, so this one is definitely not for me, but if you feel that waking up a few minutes earlier will help you in achieving your perfect morning routine, GO FOR IT.

 - Just decide not to do it.
-I know this sound strange, but think about it – if making bacon and eggs every morning is a tall order, DON’T do it.
+I know this sounds strange, but think about it – if making bacon and eggs every morning is a tall order, DON’T do it.
 Opt for something quicker and easier, like cereal with fruit.

 By using a combination of the above-mentioned strategies, you could really slim down your morning routine to get the best out of it.
 Get those creative juices flowing and make it fun for yourself.
 It will be much easier to get into your morning rhythm if it is something you are excited about.